jshaw205/kindbot/README.md

 # kindbot

+**VERY IMPORTANT NOTE: I developed this bot waaaaaay before Discord added lots of interesting functionality to interact with bots in a nicer way.
+I wouldn't use this if I were you, but I'm keeping it here anyway."

 A Discord bot that automates a few things.
 Feel free to use it if any of the commands look useful.

 <h2>Current Functionality</h2>